dyonak/Album-Player/README.md

 sudo usermod -aG docker [user_name]

 exit and reconnect to ssh (needs to be done to re-validate your user's groups)

 ```
 docker run -d --restart always --privileged --net=host dyonak/albumplayer:latest
 ```

+NOTE: docker needs to be changed to run with local storage for the DB
+#/home/album/album_db
+#docker run -d -v /home/${USER}/album_db:/app/db --privileged --net=host dyonak/albumplayer:latest

 - Verify this by going to hostname.local:3029 in a browser on the same network
 - You should also see NFC cards getting read in the output if you put one near the reader

 ## Usage

 All of this is assuming you've built some type of device that allows for an album with an NFC sticker tag, or other similar object with a NFC tag, to be placed so that it can be read by the NFC reader that you've configured.

 - Tag the album with the nfc tag (I like to place my tags about 1" inside the album cover, up 1" from the bottom of the album sleeve)
 - Place the album on the "player" so the tag lines up with the reader